double-commander/doublecmd/README.md

 ---------
 **Building the project on windows.**

-1. Download [Lazarus](http://www.lazarus-ide.org/) version 1.6 and install to c:\lazarus
+1. Download [Lazarus](http://www.lazarus-ide.org/) version 1.8 or higher and install to c:\lazarus
-2. Download [MinGW](https://sourceforge.net/projects/mingw/files/) and install to c:\MinGW.
-   in the MinGW installation manager, install the GNU-C and the GNU-C++ compilers.
-3. Clone this repository using "git clone https://github.com/TheNicker/doublecmd.git" or fork the project and clone your repository.
+2. Clone this repository using "git clone https://github.com/double-commander/doublecmd.git" or fork the project and clone your repository.
-4. Run build.bat
+3. Run build.bat

 Work flow